I. Curve Fitting

 Interpolation is done within the data range.
 When collecting measurements, we try to bracket the range that we may later want to determine.

 For example, we calibrate a tape to determine the conditions necessary for its length to be 100.000 ft.
-We stared with a pull that yielded a tape length less than 100.000 ft then progressively increased pull until the length exceeded 100.000 ft.
+We started with a pull that yielded a tape length less than 100.000 ft then progressively increased pull until the length exceeded 100.000 ft.
 Then we progressicvely decreased pull until the length was less than 100.000 ft.
 We have enough data on both sides of 100.000 ft to reliably determine the pull needed to achieve it.

 3. Extrapolation